SpinWaves/Akel/README.md

 # Akel useful features
 * Text management language [ELTM](https://github.com/Kbz-8/Akel/tree/main/Akel/src/Modules/ELTM)
 * Simple but efficient error management system
 * Rendering system with Vulkan
+* 2 memory allocation systems:
+ * FixedAllocator is a fast allocator consisting of blocks of the same size that can be allocated.
+It is more performance oriented than memory optimised because if an allocated block is not used in full, the unused memory is wasted.
+ * JamAllocator is a slightly less efficient (but still effective) allocator that is memory optimisation oriented.
+It allocates the memory size you want, no memory is wasted.

 # Contribute
 You can contribute by :